davidbergin/playground/README.md

 # playground
 This is the playground repository.
-A place for testing our random bits of code; before they move to their own dedicated repository.
+It's the start of a new framework for trying a lot of things; but it's not going to be stable for a while yet.